 - The profitable and cash flow positive operation of its interest in the Wizard Lake operation.
-The cash flow forecast assumes the continued optimisation of current Wizard Lake oil and gas operations (Rex-1, Rex-2 and Rex3) and the successful completion of, and resultant expected production from, the recently drilled Rex-4 oil well.
-Critical to the forecast cash flows is the Consolidated Entity's ability to achieve forecast levels of oil and gas production based on the production decline curves for each well at current forecast market prices and discounts, and forecast gross profit margins; and - No future material deterioration occurs in the global oil and gas market, nor the price adjustments the Consolidated Entity receives for its sales.
+The cash flow forecast assumes the continued optimisation of current Wizard Lake oil and gas operations (Rex-1, Rex-2, Rex3 and Rex-4).
+Critical to the forecast cash flows is the Consolidated Entity's ability to achieve forecast levels of oil and gas production based on the production decline curves for each well at current forecast market prices and discounts, and forecast gross profit margins; and - No future material deterioration occurs in the global oil and gas market, nor the price adjustments the Consolidated Entity receives for its sales; and - The successful equity and/or debt fund raisings over the next 12 months; and - No equipment failures halting production.